What is milk thistle?

 No serious side effects have been reported, although gastrointestinal upset may occur.
 Also, people who have allergies to chrysanthemums, marigolds, and daisies may also have allergic reactions to milk thistle.

 Women who have hormone-sensitive conditions (such as breast, uterine, or ovarian cancer; endometriosis Endometriosis In endometriosis, patches of endometrial tissue—normally occurring only in the lining of the uterus (endometrium)—appear outside the uterus.
-Why endometrial tissue appears outside the uterus... read more ; or uterine fibroids Fibroids A fibroid is a noncancerous tumor composed of muscle and fibrous tissue.
-It is located in the uterus.
-Fibroids can cause pain, abnormal vaginal bleeding, constipation, repeated miscarriages... read more ) should avoid milk thistle.
+Why endometrial tissue appears outside the uterus... read more ; or uterine fibroids Uterine Fibroids A fibroid is a noncancerous tumor of the uterus that is composed of muscle and fibrous tissue.
+Uterine fibroids are very common, occurring in approximately 70% of White women and 80% of Black... read more ) should avoid milk thistle.

 What drug interactions occur with milk thistle?